cu-cspb-3753-fall-2024/Assignment-pthreads-dnslookup/README.md

 ### Design (10 points)

 This assignment is in the C programming language, so we are placing a premium on performance.
 You will be docked points if you are too cavalier with system resources, or if parts of your implementation are too convoluted or clunky.
+For example, if you have an unbounded or extraordinarily large shared buffer, then you will lose points here.
 If there is any unjustified hard-coding, e.g., placing false limits on the sizes of data-structures for processing input data, then you will lose these 10 points, as your program will crash for large enough input.
 Finally, you will lose some points here if there are any egregious memory leaks.
 To verify that you do not leak memory, use `valgrind` to test your program.
 To install valgrind, use the following command:

 ```